 Shiny for R

 Shiny is a platform as a service (PaaS) for hosting R web applications.
 I have been following Shiny since the initial R Studio announcements.
 I am an R Studio fan and thought I’d spin up a quick Shinyapps.io trial account to see how the integration of their offering might work.
 Unlike R Studio, it looks like Shiny may not be truly free depending on your use case.
 Regardless, I did proceed with my evaluation.

 After creating my trial Shinyapps.io account, I was able to easily download the Shiny developer libraries into my free R Studio desktop for authoring and publishing.
 The framework was straight-forward to use after I worked through their Getting Started material and a few of their tutorials.
 Development with Shiny is not non-technical user-friendly per se.
 Existing R developers could probably get the hang of it.
 The solution does offer rich HTML controls called Widgets.
 Although the web site claims you need no programming skills, most likely you will want to sling HTML and CSS code to beautify or integrate the Shiny R functionality into other apps like I want to do.
-Here is my ugly but functional LIVE demo created from their tutorial displayed in an HTML iframe below.
 They do have a gallery showcasing much better demos of their solution.

 OpenCPU HTTP API for R

 During my evaluations, I ended up really liking OpenCPU’s R web framework.
 OpenCPU is an open source solution for embedded R computing.
 The software can be freely used, modified and redistributed for both for open source and proprietary projects in academia, industry or elsewhere.
 All parts of OpenCPU are released under the Apache2 license.
 The free OpenCPU framework provides a reliable and interoperable HTTP API for R data analysis.
 You can either call the public servers or download and install OpenCPU’s code on your own servers.